Redeemer University: Townhouse

+Augustine Hall

 Typically, second-year students live in Augustine Hall at Redeemer, located just past the Recreation Centre.
 A three-storey complex, Augustine Hall is made up of twelve 3-bedroom residences and three 2-bedroom residences.
 Each 3-bedroom residence includes two bathrooms, a full kitchen, dining room, living room, and an extra storage unit.
 Up to six students live together in these residences.
 One of them serves as Housing Advisor (HA) who meets with the Assistant Resident Coordinator in Student Life on a regular basis.
 The HA ensures everything runs smoothly as students share meals, chores and devotions together.

 As of 2015, Augustine Hall has become a senior student residence for third-, fourth- and fifth-year students.
 The building is overseen by two fellow senior students known as Residence Life Facilitators (RLFs) who plan monthly events and ensures that each apartment is cared for.